supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

-# Exercise 4: Azure Stack HCI Vm provisioning
+# Exercise 4: Azure Stack HCI VM Provisioning

+In this exercise, you will learn how to provision virtual machines (VMs) on Azure Stack HCI.
+The process involves setting up a logical network, uploading a VM image to Azure Stack HCI storage, and then creating a new virtual machine using this image within the Azure Stack HCI environment.
+This practical exercise provides a step-by-step walkthrough of deploying VMs on Azure Stack HCI infrastructure.

-### Task 1: Create a Logical Network for Azure Stack HCI VM.
+### Task 1: Create a Logical Network for Azure Stack HCI VM

 1. Navigate to the Resource Group in the Azure portal navigation section.